 Custom Annotation Markers

-This feature is limited to Professional accounts only.
+This feature is limited to Pro & Business accounts only.

 Custom Annotation Markers enable you to create your own icon images as Annotation Markers.
 This allows you to use icons and markers that are more appropriate for your use cases.
 They can also be used as markers on Plan Drawings.

 There are two ways you can add Custom Markers: by selecting from a preselected set of icons that we have included, or by uploading your own assets.

 You can add a marker from two places:

 - Create/Edit Annotation panel: You can add a marker from the annotation marker dropdown in the Create/Edit Annotation panel; select the "Add/Edit Custom Markers" option.

 - Account Details page: You can also add markers from your Account page: Scroll down to the Customizations section; under Annotations click the "Manage Annotation Markers" link.